databricks-solutions/power-bi-on-databricks-quickstarts/14. Data Source Default Max Connections/README.md

 15. Set **Maximum connections per data source** as 50.
 ![Maximum connections per data source](./images/MaxConnectionsPerDataSource.png)

-16. Save the report to a local file pbix-file using a different name - ***Data Source Default Max Connections = 50.pbix***.
+16. Save the report to a local pbix-file using a different name - ***Data Source Default Max Connections = 50.pbix***.

 17. Publish the report to Power BI workspace.

 ### Data Source Default Max Connections = 10
-In this scenario we test the first version of the report that uses the default value of `Data Source Default Max Connections` = **10**.
-This enables Power BI to execute ***up to 10*** SQL-queries concurrently in the data source.
+In this scenario, we test the first version of the report that uses the default setting `Data Source Default Max Connections = 10`.
+This enables Power BI to trigger ***up to 10*** SQL queries concurrently in the data source.

 18. Open the first published report - ***Data Source Default Max Connections = 10***, wait until it's fully loaded.
 ![Data Source Default Max Connections = 10](./images/ReportPage.png)